-By default Lookup Transformation in SSIS will use OLE DB Connection Manager for lookup reference table.
-We can use other sources also but they must be used indirectly via Cache Transformation.
-In real-time, We use Cache Transformation to save the reference table in .caw format and then perform Lookup transformation using the Cache Connection Manager.
+By default, the Lookup Transformation uses the OLE DB Connection Manager for the lookup reference table.
+We can use other sources also, but they must be used indirectly via SSIS Cache Transformation.

-Cache Transformation in SSIS 2014 Example
+Cache Transformation in SSIS Example

-STEP 1: Drag and drop the data flow task from the toolbox to control flow and rename it as Cache Transformation.
+STEP 1: Drag and drop the data flow task from the toolbox to the control flow and rename it as Cache Transformation.

-Double click on it and it will open the data flow tab.
+Double click on it opens the data flow tab.

 STEP 2: Drag and drop Excel source from toolbox to data flow region.
 Double click on it to configure the excel file